-- Reviewing and editing NCDA guidelines for selection of new publications and resale products; differentiating between major and minor publications - Soliciting and reviewing proposals, selecting projects, coordinating with staff coordinator about contracts, reviewing manuscripts and providing feedback to authors, and forwarding materials to copy editors - Receiving and reviewing resale items for potential distribution agreements - Developing a publications calendar and projecting new release dates - Developing a marketing plan for all publications, in consultation with the NCDA Marketing Coordinator - Selecting one member of the council to act as Chair of the PDC - Developing a vision for the council; set long term revenue goals - Working with the board liaison to identify ways to post publications excerpts, table of contents and chapters that will be highlighted in the Career Convergence Magazine. - Reporting to the NCDA Board of Directors and providing feedback about budgets for publications
+- Reviewing and editing NCDA guidelines for selection of new publications and resale products; differentiating between major and minor publications - Soliciting and reviewing proposals, selecting projects, coordinating with staff coordinator about contracts, reviewing manuscripts and providing feedback to authors, and forwarding materials to copy editors - Receiving and reviewing resale items for potential distribution agreements - Developing a publications calendar and projecting new release dates - Developing a marketing plan for all publications, in consultation with the NCDA Marketing Coordinator - Selecting one member of the council to act as Chair of the PDC - Developing a vision for the council - Working with the staff liaison to identify ways to post publications excerpts, table of contents and chapters that will be highlighted in the Career Convergence Magazine. - · Reporting to the NCDA Board of Directors and providing feedback about budgets for publications - A member with specialized roles and responsibilities may be added with Board approval.